 Concern regarding the presence of the more severe MFS or EDS should be raised when a patient presents with hypermobile joints in the setting of an abnormal body habitus, fragile or translucent skin with sagging and redundancy, or a family history of aortic insufficiency or aortic dilatation or rupture, suggesting a more severe phenotype.
 These disorders have variable modes of inheritance and associated genetic defects.

 Marfan syndrome (MFS) is an autosomal dominant connective tissue disease.
 Patients typically present with joint hypermobility, and may have pectus carinatum or excavatum, pes planus (flat feet), and scoliosis.
 Given their abnormally shaped chest walls, they are at risk for pneumothorax.
 They may also have mitral valve prolapse and myopia.

-MFS is caused by a mutation in the Fibrillin-1 (FBN1) gene with an incidence of about 1 in 3300 to 1 in 5000.
+MFS is caused by mutations in the Fibrillin-1 (FBN1) gene with an approximate incidence of 1 in 3300 to 1 in 5000.
 Finding an FBN1 mutation is not sufficient to make a diagnosis of MFS, however, as other conditions related to MFS are also caused by FBN1 mutations, such as familial ectopia lentis syndrome (ELS) and MASS phenotype (mitral valve prolapse, mild aortic dilatation, striae atrophica, and skeletal features).